UnknownHiker/unraid-template-kitchenowl/README.md

 Use it at yout own Risk!

 ## Project
+KitchenOwl is a self-hosted grocery list and recipe manager.
+The backend is made with Flask and the frontend with Flutter.
+Easily add items to your shopping list before you go shopping.
+You can also create recipes and add items based on what you want to cook.

 Learn more about KitchenOwl [here](https://tombursch.github.io/kitchenowl/).
 Im NOT a developer of KitchenOwl, i just made this little Unraid Template.